pbiggar/phc/doc/manual/gettingstarted.rst

 This is an example of an (almost) minimal plugin.
-Every plugin you write must contain these functions, with these exact signatures. :func:`load` is run when |phc| starts, giving your plugin the opportunity to add itself to the list of passes |phc| runs.
+Every plugin you write must contain these functions, with these exact signatures [#signature_note]_.
+:func:`load` is run when |phc| starts, giving your plugin the opportunity to add itself to the list of passes |phc| runs.
 In this example, it is added after the "ast" pass.
-When
-|phc| processes a PHP script, it runs all of the passes on it in turn.
-When
-it's your plugin's turn, it calls your version of :func:`run_ast()`.
+When |phc| processes a PHP script, it runs all of the passes on it in turn.
+When it's your plugin's turn, it calls your version of :func:`run_ast()`.

 To compile the plugin, run